alphagov/inside-government-admin-guide/creating-documents/statistics-announcements.md

 A release title should:

-*be under 65 characters
+* be under 65 characters
-*describe the statistics in the release in plain English *include the coverage and time the statistics relate to *not include the word ‘statistics’ - it’s already on the page *be in sentence case
+* describe the statistics in the release in plain English
+* include the coverage and time the statistics relate to
+* not include the word ‘statistics’ - it’s already on the page
+* be in sentence case
-*[optimised for search](https://www.gov.uk/design-principles/style-guide/style-points#style-titles) (frontload the most important information)
+* be [optimised for search](https://www.gov.uk/design-principles/style-guide/style-points#style-titles) (frontload the most important information)
-*include colons instead of hyphens or dashes (for screen readers) *not contain jargon or technical language
+* include colons instead of hyphens or dashes (for screen readers)
+* not contain jargon or technical language
-*spell out abbreviations or acronyms (unless well known, for example, UK, VAT or EU)
+* spell out abbreviations or acronyms (unless well known, for example, UK, VAT or EU)

 Good examples:
 'House building in England: October to December 2014’